 You need support, too.
 It helps to talk openly with other people.
 You may be surprised by how many families have situations similar to yours and can offer support and information.
 You can even connect with other parents and caregivers in the

 Sometimes kids fall behind in school because of something temporary.
 Other times, there may be something else going on.
 It’s common for kids to struggle in school because of challenges beyond their control.

 The only way to know for sure is through

-an evaluation.
+.
 Schools do them for free.
 An evaluation can shed light on your child’s challenges and strengths.
 And that knowledge allows you to get the best support to help your child thrive.